-- T Sales increased by 9% to \$62.6 billion - т - Earnings per share increased by 16% to \$6.21 - Т \$5.8 billion in free cash flow; in excess of net income - Dividends per share increased by 10.3%, marking the 77th consecutive year our shareowners have received dividends Т - $T{\rm }$ Our U.S.-funded pension ratio increased from 84% in 2012 to 98% in 2013
+- Sales increased by 9% to \$62.6 billion - Barnings per share increased by 16% to \$6.21 - \$ \$5.8 billion in free cash flow; in excess of net income - Dividends per share increased by 10.3%, marking the 77th consecutive year our shareowners have received dividends - Our U.S.-funded pension ratio increased from 84% in 2012 to 98% in 2013

-FINANCIAL RESULTS (3 AND 10 YEARS)\
+FINANCIAL RESULTS (3 AND 10 YEARS)

-\ For 2013 and 2011, net income and diluted earnings per share metrics reflect continuing operations, as reported in the 2013 Annual Report on Form 10-K, as subsequently restated for the effect of a new accounting standard and the 2005 stock split.
+^{} For 2013 and 2011, net income and diluted earnings per share metrics reflect continuing operations, as reported in the 2013 Annual Report on Form 10-K. 2004 net income and diluted earnings per share represent values reported in the 2004 Annual Report on Form 10-K, as subsequently restated for the effect of a new accounting standard and the 2005 stock split.
 2004 amounts have not been adjusted for discontinued operations.
-For the definitions of net income, earnings, free cash flow and other measures used for our incentive compensation plans and for a reconciliation from cash flow to free cash flow.
+For the definitions of net income, earnings, free cash flow and other measures used for our incentive compensation plans and for a reconciliation from cash flow to free cash flow, refer to page 46 of this Proxy Statement.